hashicorp/consul/README.md

 * **Service Segmentation/Service Mesh** - Consul Connect enables secure service-to-service communication with automatic TLS encryption and identity-based authorization.
-Applications can use sidecar proxies in a service mesh configuration to automatically establish TLS connections for inbound and outbound connections without being aware of Connect at all.
+Applications can use sidecar proxies in a service mesh configuration to establish TLS connections for inbound and outbound connections without being aware of Connect at all.

 Consul runs on Linux, Mac OS X, FreeBSD, Solaris, and Windows.
 A commercial